shadow-robot/aurora/README.md

 * --debug-branch name_of_aurora_repo_branch (e.g. --debug-branch F#SRC-2603_add_ansible_bootstrap)

+Also, for teleop demo, please specify production/staging/development using the --inventory tag:

+* --inventory name_of_inventory (e.g. --inventory staging)

 To begin with, the docker-deploy playbook checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker container is initialized.
 Finally, a desktop shortcut is generated.
 This shortcut starts the docker container and launches